-So you now that you can see the importance of learning language and preparing for IELTS by considering the most common topics used in the test, you might wonder how to actually study this way.
+So now that you can see the importance of learning language and preparing for IELTS by considering the most common topics used in the test, you might wonder how to actually study this way.

 Thankfully, many IELTS books are divided according to topic.
-Some books, like Focus on IELTS, structure their book into chapters that examine different topics one-by-one.
+Some books, like Focus on IELTS, are structured into chapters that examine different topics one by one.
 You might have a chapter on education… then a chapter on society… and then a chapter about technology.
 These will each look at speaking, writing, reading, and listening ideas, giving you practice with each section of the test on a variety of topics.
 It’s a great way to learn.

 If you are going to prepare without a book, then you should try to stick with the topic method.
 Make a note of my list of 30 common IELTS writing topics from above and then approach them in turn.
 This article is just about writing, so I won’t bother giving advice on listening and speaking, but I do think that reading is essential for building writing skills.
 (The experts tend to agree.)

 I would recommend that you find some articles about those topics.
 Let’s take “space” as an example.
 You should go on Google News and search for articles about space.
-Find something that is within your reading level – in other words, if you are at about band 5.5 and this is a really complicated article, it may not help you.
+Find something that is within your reading level.
 Then attempt to read it twice.
 The first time, you should just soak up the ideas and get the gist, but the second time you read it you should go slowly and make notes.

 I think that a language notebook is really valuable because you can write down words and phrases that you find, then pay particular attention to collocations – that means groups of words that go together.
 If you group all of these notes according to their topic, it will be easier for you to remember.
-You can also note down ideas that you find surprising or interesting, and maybe practice writing a little about that.
+You can also note down ideas that you find surprising or interesting, and maybe practice writing a little about them.